Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Method

+The overall training objective of the video LLM is a combination of the language modeling loss and the structural token grounding loss:

+where $\cL_{\text{LM}}$ and $\cL_{\text{ST}}$ are defined in \cref{eq:lm} and \cref{eq:st}, respectively.
+We use the E.T.
+Instruct dataset \citep{liu2024bench} containing 164K samples augmented with query-focused captions and updated instructions as the supervised fine-tuning dataset.
+More details regarding the dataset and instructions are provided in Appendix \ref{ap_sec:qfc} and Appendix \ref{ap_sec:template}.

-During inference, we compute \cref{eq:cond} for all frames with respect to each structural token.
-We then obtain holistic temporal segmentation by assigning each frame to the structural token that leads to the highest conditional probability, which directly yields the queried event segments via the event tokens \texttt{<ent>}.
-The pseudocode of MeCo inference is provided in \cref{code:inference}.
-Consequently, our approach enables video LLMs to perform temporal localization by leveraging semantic structure, eliminating the need to process uninformative boundary timestamps that arise as by-products of structural token-based localization.
+During inference, the video LLM recognizes the video's temporal structure to determine the presence of event and transition segments, and then auto-regressively generates corresponding structural tokens (\texttt{<ent>} and \texttt{<tst>}).
+Before generating each \texttt{<ent>} token, the model first produces a query-focused caption for that event segment.
+Upon completion of structural token generation indicated by the end-of-sentence token \texttt{<EOS>}, we compute $p(\vh_{t}| \mathbf{s}_{i})$ as in \cref{eq:cond} for all frames with respect to each structural token.
+We then obtain holistic temporal segmentation by assigning each frame to the structural token that yields the highest conditional probability.
+This directly yields the queried event segments via the event tokens \texttt{<ent>}.
+The pseudocode for MeCo inference is provided in Appendix \ref{ap_sec:infer}.